mariusz-schimke/GiGraph/README.md

-❕ Note that you can either use the *Port* property of edge *Tail* and *Head* for setting port parameters as in the example above, or you can use the *TailPort* and *HeadPort* attributes of the edge itself with the same effect.
+❕ Note that you can either use the *Port* property of edge *Tail* and *Head* for setting port parameters as in the example above, or the *TailPort* and *HeadPort* attributes of the edge itself, with the same effect.

 See also a similar example in the [HTML nodes](#html-nodes) section.